redhat-developer/odo/docs/website/docs/user-guides/advanced/air-gap-environment.md

 # Container-based application development in an air-gapped environment

-An air-gapped environment (otherwise known as offline or disconnected environment) will prevent both odo and the application developed with odo to access the internet directly.
+An air-gapped environment (otherwise known as offline or disconnected environment) will prevent both `odo` and the application developed with `odo` to access the internet directly.

-In this case, you will need to apply some configuration and/or to deploy some elements in the local network to be able to work with odo.
+In this case, you will need to apply some configuration and/or deploy some elements in the local network to be able to work with `odo`.

-The development with odo is done in two phases.
+The development with `odo` is done in two phases.
 The first phase is to obtain a Devfile from a Devfile Registry, and the second phase is to run the application into a cluster, based on the configuration defined in the Devfile.

 ## Accessing a Devfile Registry